jspw/The-Weird-Javascript/README.md

 console.log(x);
 ```

 What the hack is this ?
-I have initialized x with 10 which is a number , then with "hello" string and at last with a boolean true.
+I have initialized x with 10 which is a number , then again with "hello" string and at last with a boolean true.
 Is the program runnable ? `error` `error` `error` ? `reference` error ?

 Let's see the output :